mangila/pokedex-java/README.md

 Low-level Java implementation that consumes data from PokeApi and serves it over HTTP.

-For more information, please see /docs
+For more information, please see /docs (wip)

 ## Project Goal